emnh/rts/README.md

     cd ng/server/game; npm install; node figwheel.js
     cd ng/game;lein figwheel

+ - Client figwheel runs on 3449
+ - Server figwheel runs on 3450
+ - Node (with ClojureScript connected to figwheel on 3450) runs on port 3451
  - Now you can open [the dev page](http://localhost:3449)
  - Write a file to push files to browser (only happens on reload):